Sergey80/scala-samples/src/main/scala/json/playjson/readme.md

  Json.toJson(name)
 ```

-where  is defined in companion object and included automatically for toJosn() functon to operate with
+where 'writer' is defined in companion object and included automatically for toJosn() functon to operate with

 ```
 object Name {